mrFlamel/HEX-App-for-Android/README.md

 ### How to install:
 1. Go to releases.
 2. Click on .apk file to install it.
-3. Open that file in Android and click install.
+3. Open that file in your Android device and click install.
-4. Give permissions when needed.
+4. Give permission for installing .apk files (you can turn it off afterwards).

-Feel free to open issue or create pull request.
+If you spot something, feel free to open issue or create pull request.